iohacks/EQGame/README.md

 ## Features

 * A Game with detecting octaves via band pass filtering
-* Has a Simple UI, but designed for better User Experience
+* Has a Simple UI, but designed for better user experience
 * Keep track of the accuracy of the game play
 * Sync the accuracy to the DAW.
 (So, you can keep your progress)
 * Since it's a DAW plugin, you can create various lesson plans.
 (For Audio tracks, MIDI tracks, Function generators, Direct from the sound card, etc)